-On the glamorous ocean liners of days past, long gowns and tuxedos used to be de rigeur for dinner.
-While some passengers – especially on luxury liners – still opt to get all “decked out”, the rules have become significantly more relaxed, and many of the old guidelines have fallen by the wayside.
+On the glamorous ocean liners of days past, long gowns and tuxedos used to be the usual for dinner.
+While some passengers – especially on luxury liners – still opt for a “decked out” look, the rules have become significantly more relaxed, and many of the old guidelines have fallen by the wayside.

-With things constantly changing in the world of cruise “fashion”, it can be confusing to determine what to pack for a voyage.
+With things constantly changing in the world of both Cruise and Resort collections, it can be confusing to determine what to pack for a voyage.
 What’s appropriate can vary wildly by cruise line- and even by the type of ship!
 However, no matter which boat you choose, it’s still important to dress tastefully for every occasion, even if fashion is not always your thing.
 For the best photos and memories, feeling and looking your best is worth the investment.

 Deciphering Cruise Line Dress Codes